-- government policies relating to the regulation of CBUs for clinical use; - the availability of government funding for cord blood banks; - pregnancy and birth rates, which we expect to decline temporarily in response to the COVID-19 pandemic, and the willingness of mothers to consent to the donation of CBUs and the terms of such consent; - individual cord blood bank policies and practices relating to CBU acquisition and banking; - the pricing of CBUs; - the methods used in searching for and matching CBUs to patients, which involve emerging technology related to current and future CBU parameters that guide the selection of an appropriate CBU for transplantation; and - methods for the procurement and shipment of CBUs and their handling and storage at clinical sites, any or all of which may have been complicated by public health policies aimed at slowing the spread of the COVID-19 virus.
+- government policies relating to the regulation of CBUs for clinical use; - the availability of government funding for cord blood banks; - pregnancy and birth rates, and the willingness of mothers to consent to the donation of CBUs and the terms of such consent; - individual cord blood bank policies and practices relating to CBU acquisition and banking; - the pricing of CBUs; - the methods used in searching for and matching CBUs to patients, which involve emerging technology related to current and future CBU parameters that guide the selection of an appropriate CBU for transplantation; and - methods for the procurement and shipment of CBUs and their handling and storage at clinical sites, any or all of which may have been complicated by public health policies aimed at slowing the spread of the COVID-19 virus.

 Additionally, we do not have control over the types of CBUs used in the manufacture of omidubicel.
 We rely heavily on these clinical cell processing facilities to procure CBUs from cord blood banks that are compliant with government regulations and within the current standard of care.
 In addition, we may identify specific characteristics of CBUs, such as their volume and red blood cell content, that may limit their ability to be used to manufacture omidubicel even though these CBUs may otherwise be suitable for use in allogeneic transplant.
 As a result, the requirement for CBUs to meet our specifications may limit the potential inventory of CBUs eligible for use in the manufacture of omidubicel.
 There is a large variability in the tests, methods and equipment utilized by cord blood banks in testing CBUs before storage.
 This could result in CBUs that are found to be unsuitable for production after their arrival at the manufacturing site.
-In the United States, cord blood banks are requirements, most of the cord blood banks in the United States are not licensed.
-While the FDA currently allows CBUs from unlicensed cord blood banks to be used for transplantation and we have used CBUs from such facilities in the manufacture of omidubicel for our clinical trials, the FDA may later prohibit the use of such CBUs for transplantation and we have used CBUs from non-U.S. cord blood banks in our clinical trials, we anticipate we will not be able to use cord blood from non-U.S. cord blood banks in our clinical trials, we anticipate we will not be able to use cord blood from non-U.S. cord blood banks in our clinical trials, we anticipate we will not be able to use cord blood from non-U.S. cord blood banks in our clinical trials, we anticipate we will not be able to use cord blood from non-U.S. cord blood banks for the manufacturing of omidubicel.
+In the United States, cord blood banks are required to file a BLA and meet certain continued regulatory requirements in order to bank and provide CBUs for transplantation.
+Despite these requirements, most of the cord blood banks in the United States are not licensed.
+While the FDA currently allows CBUs from unlicensed cord blood banks to be used for transplantation and we have used CBUs from such facilities in the manufacture of omidubicel for our clinical trials, the FDA may later prohibit the use of such CBUs for transplantation.
+Additionally, although CBUs from non-U.S. cord blood banks, which are generally unlicensed, are currently available in the United States for use in transplantation and we have used CBUs from non-U.S. cord blood banks in our clinical trials, we anticipate we will not be able to use cord blood from non-U.S. cord blood banks for the manufacturing of omidubicel.
 Any inability to procure adequate supplies of CBUs will adversely impact our ability to develop and commercialize omidubicel.